 At October 31, 2022, there were 8,625,000 Public Warrants and 7,588,430 Private Warrants outstanding.
 No fractional shares will be issued upon exercise of the Public Warrants.
 The Public Warrants became exercisable on September 2, 2022 which was 30 days after the completion of the Business Combination.
-The Public Warrants will expire five years from the completion of the Business Combination or earlier upon redemption or liquidation.
+The Public Warrants will expire five years from the completion of the Business Combination.